Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - MISSING FEATURE (Alban): Add some preference to edit the Watermark property (font, text color, background color and transparency, content displayed, which corner)
 - [target 1.8] BUG (Alban): CRASH!! when you drag a part over the task bar (for Windows XP)
 - [target 1.8] BUG (Alban): Bug in the creation of the library image for some group (for example 4728-1) (still buggy? en tout cas pas sous Win7, need to check again)
+- [target 1.8] BUG (Alban): Bug cannot replace a group (it doesn't appear in the list and the replacement does nothing anyway)
+- BUG (Alban): when you replace a part in a group, the display area of the group is not recomptuted
 - BUG (Alban): For some mice, the middle button doesn't work all the time.
 - BUG (Alban): The drag and drop of file is not working under Mono 2.10
 - BUG (Loys): wrong keyboard setup in the save file dialog when exporting an image